ksu-cs-textbooks/cs-zero/content/x-cis115-labs/10-pseudocode-loops/04-testing-loops/_index.md

     y <- NUMBER(INPUT())
     REPEAT WHILE(x < y)
     {
-        x = x + y
+        x = x + x
     }
     DISPLAY(x)
 }
 ```

-This program will find the first multiple of `x` that is larger than `y`.
+This program will repeatedly double `x` until it larger than `y`.
 So, let's come up with some inputs for this program that achieve branch and path coverage.

 ### Branch Coverage